"Fear Not!"

 According to Martha Williamson, Mr. Beans appears in later

 episodes.
 Hidden in the background and such.
-Anyone ever
+Anyone

 confirm this with a sighting?